deptofdefense/dds.mil/content/posts/2020-05-code-mil-an-open-source-initiative-at-the-pentagon.md

 type: blog
 title: "Code.mil: An Open Source Initiative at the Pentagon"
 date: 2017-03-13T18:51:00.000Z
-cover: dds-wings-only.svg
+image: default-media-image.png
 summary: Building bridges between the Department of Defense and the software development community, one pull request at a time
 ---

 The Department of Defense (DoD) is a behemoth Federal agency built upon closed proprietary software and legacy systems that have been continually outpaced by modern technology and development standards.
 While the DoD has made strides towards modernization, one arena that has yet to be fully embraced and implemented is the practice of free and open source software.

 Our team at the Defense Digital Service (DDS) was formed by Secretary of Defense to bring in private sector best talent, practices and technology into the DoD.
 Most of us hail from companies such as Google and Amazon, and from environments where open source is commonplace.
 We at DDS deeply believe that code developed by Federal employees should be available for reuse and collaboration not only across the rest of government, but the public too.

 As a result, we created [Code.mil](https://code.mil/), an initiative that allows developers around the world to reuse and contribute to unclassified code written by Federal employees in support of DoD programs, which in turn support services for millions of people around the globe.

 **Open source in the Federal space**

 The concept of open source in government is not a brand new one: in fact, the White House launched [Code.gov](https://code.gov/) last November, which is the Federal government’s primary platform for code sharing and reuse.
 [Code.mil](https://code.mil/) is our direct implementation of this mission to “improve access to the Federal government’s custom developed software.”
 We want to promote the concept of open source across the vast DoD landscape, and demonstrate its utility by hosting projects developed by our own engineering talent.
 The many projects hosted on [Code.mil](https://code.mil/) will also be available on [Code.gov](https://code.gov/).